You are here: Home » On Inspiration » Life without limits: 9 technologies that empower people with physical diabilities

 Life without limits: 9 technologies that empower people with physical diabilities

-Adaptive wheelchairs
+1. Adaptive wheelchairs

 The most essential and widely used technology for those with physical disabilities is an adaptive wheelchair.
-Available in multiple configurations to meet each user’s specific needs, these chairs make independent movement possible so they can lead full lives.
+Available in multiple configurations to meet each user’s specific needs, these chairs make independent movement possible so they can lead fulfilled lives.
 There are even models equipped with GPS technology for more straightforward navigation.

-Assistive computer technology
+2. Assistive computer technology

 Computers are an indispensable resource for those with physical disabilities.
 They offer access to information, communication, and entertainment.

 From voice recognition software and special keyboards to one-handed trackball mice designed for one-handed use, assistive technology makes life easier for those with disabilities in our digital world.
-You can even find adaptive devices which enable control via head movements or sip-and-puff straws.
+You can even find adaptive devices that enable control via head movements or sip-and-puff straws.

 Recently, smartphone applications designed to assist those with physical disabilities have increased rapidly.
 They range from navigation tools such as Wheelmap to games specially tailored for disabled players that offer fun ways to stay engaged and connected.
 There are even apps dedicated to note-taking and task management available.

-Enhanced mobility devices
+4. Enhanced mobility devices

 Exoskeletons and enhanced mobility devices such as power wheelchairs provide people with physical disabilities greater freedom to move more independently than ever before.
 By strapping on an exoskeleton or power wheelchair with advanced features that enable walking, running, and other forms of activity without crutches.